Writing groups are considered by many emerging and established writers as an extraordinarily important way to maintain one’s writing practice.

 If you’re in Victoria, check out our website for a list of writing groups open to new members.

-If you live in a different state, it is best to begin by looking at the directory on your state’s writers centre:
+If you live in a different state, you can begin by looking at the directory on your state’s writers centre:

 - NSW Writers Centre